norvig/paip-lisp/docs/chapter22.md

 Sometime around the end of 1958, McCarthy wrote a theoretical paper showing that Lisp was powerful enough to write the universal function, `eval`.
 A programmer on the project, Steve Russell, saw the paper, and, according to McCarthy:

-> Steve Russell said, look, why don't I program this `eval` and-you remember the interpreter-and I said to him, ho, ho, you're confusing theory with practice, this `eval` is intended for reading not for Computing.
+> Steve Russell said, look, why don't I program this `eval` and-you remember the interpreter-and I said to him, ho, ho, you're confusing theory with practice, this `eval` is intended for reading not for computing.
 But he went ahead and did it.
 That is, he compiled the `eval` in my paper into 704 machine code fixing bugs and then advertised this as a Lisp interpreter, which it certainly was.[3](#fn0020)